 - Why would I buy this product?
-Is it because its new and cool looking or because I’d actually use it?
+Is it because it is new and cool looking or because I’d actually use it?

 - How much of my life is spent at a desk?
-Lifehacker once recommended spending your money where your time is spent – and I think this is grand advice.
-Most of us spend a lot of time at our desk most days!
+Lifehacker once recommended spending your money where your time is spent – and I think this is spectacular advice.
+Most of us spend a lot of time at our

 - Could this help with any ongoing health issues I have?

 - Would this help me significantly increase the amount of time I spend standing rather than sitting?

 What About Inexpensive Competitor Products?

 If you decide to buy something like The Level the next question is whether you should actually buy The Level or should go with a less-expensive competitor.
 A few questions for consideration on that front:

 - What is the difference in price between The Level and the competitive product I’m looking at?